thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### The Action Axiom
 Human action is purposeful—you choose among options to reach ends you prefer.
 Because resources are scarce, every choice involves tradeoffs that unfold over time.
 Facing an uncertain future, you rely on judgment to speculate about what will best satisfy your goals.
-Social science begins by treating behavior as meaningful action, combining your ends with your beliefs.
+Social science begins by treating behavior as meaningful action, combining your means and ends with your beliefs.
 This understanding of action forms the foundation of inquiry.[^2]

 ---